 We believe in the utmost care and security of our user data.
-We use best in class security practices and partner with Compliance partners that physically and programmatically encrypt all user data.
+We use best in class security practices and partner with Compliance partners that physically and programmatically encrypt all user data, within reasonable industry standards.
 Our data systems are constantly audited to ensure up to date security standards and prevent data leaks.
 While no data transmission system is entirely secure, we will notify all relevant regulatory and enforcement agencies of any data breach that is required under applicable law.

 Data Retention We do not store any personal data longer than is necessary for payment processing purposes.
 Our retention policy is to utilize minimal data as needed for processing before deletion in accordance to all regulatory and applicable laws regarding retention periods.

 User Protections Under the GDPR, CCPA, and other relevant data implementation acts, users have statutory rights to their personal data.
-Every user should be well informed of their protection; you can find more information about the GDPR here and the CCPA here.
+Every user should be well informed of their protection; you can find more information about the GDPR here and the CCPA, in Section 7 entitled “Information for California Residents.”
 Please understand that these rights are not absolute and may be subject to change or certain conditions.